 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.

-Based on our understanding of the Academy Trust and its activities, we identified that the principal risks of non-compliance with laws and regulations related to the funding agreement with the Department of Education, UK tax legislation, pensions legislation, employment regulation and health and safety regulation, anti-bribery, corruption and fraud, money laundering, non-compliance with implementation of government support schemes relating to COVID-19, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements, such as the Companies Act 2006, the Charities SORP 2019 and the Academies Accounts Direction 2021 to 2022.
+Based on our understanding of the Academy Trust and its activities, we considered that non-compliance with the following laws and regulations might have material effect on the financial statements: employment regulation, health and safety regulation and anti-money laundering, regulation.